 It is often claimed that this is the only Star Trek film where no weapons are fired.
 This is incorrect, as Kirk uses his phaser to weld a door shut, and the whaler fires its harpoon.
 Chekov also tries to use his phaser, though it doesn't work.
 It is also one which no cast member from this film is killed, as the only deaths were from the reused footage from Star Trek III: The Search for Spock (1984).

 Early in the film, the President of the Federation tells the Klingon Ambassador that Kirk is charged with nine violations of Starfleet Regulations.
 At his court-martial at the end, only six charges are listed: 1.
 Conspiracy, 2.
 Assault on Federation Officers, 3.
 Theft of Federation Property (the Enterprise), 4.
 Sabotage of the Excelsior, 5.
 Destruction of Federation Property (the Enterprise again), and 6.
 Disobeying direct orders of a superior officer.

 The original script called for the whales to be intercepted during aerial transport over the Golden Gate Bridge.
 San Francisco Mayor Dianne Feinstein objected, saying that the city already had enough trouble with jumpers on the bridge, and that the scene would only encourage more.
 This led to the scene showing capture of the whales in Alaska.

-Uhura is the only crew member in duty uniform.
-Everyone else (except Spock) is dressed in Starfleet, casual wear.
-Saavik is also in uniform, but stays behind.
+Uhura is the only crew member in standard duty uniform, although Scotty is also wearing a Captain's casual jacket as is his right following his promotion in the previous installment.
+Everyone else (except Spock) is dressed in 23rd Century casual wear.
+Saavik is also in uniform, but stays behind on Vulcan.
 Chekov leaves his civilian clothes in the past.